 The article below explains how to fill out the 2019 version of Form W-4.
 If you’re looking for guidance on the latest version, read this overview of the 2020 W-4 form.

 People often claim 0 to 3 withholding allowances to fill out a W-4, or even more if they qualify.

 But, how many allowances should you claim?
 Ay, that’s the rub.
 And it’s a question you should likely talk to a CPA or accountant about.
-But to help you out, here’s a few pointers to help you fill out the 2019 W-4 form.
+But to help you out, here are a few pointers to help you fill out the 2019 W-4 form.

 Wait, what’s a withholding allowance again?

 As a refresher, the number of withholding allowances you pick is the same as your withholding number.
 That magic number tells your employer how much money to withhold from your paycheck for any federal, state, and local taxes you owe.

 Here’s wherethings can get a little confusing.
 A withholding allowance reduces the amount of income tax withheld from your paycheck.
 So if you claim more allowances, less money is taken out of your paycheck for taxes.

 Gotcha!
 So how do I figure out the right number of allowances?